refinedev/refine/documentation/docs/api-references/hooks/data/useMany.md

 <br />

-After query runs `categoryQueryResult` will include the retrieved data:
+After query runs, the `categoryQueryResult` will include the retrieved data:

 ```json title="categoryQueryResult.data"